Smokeyjam/Handsfree-Sketch-Editor-using-Machine-Learning/README.md

 ## ✨ Features

 - 🧠 **Sketch Classification**:
-  - Trained custom CNNs on the [Quick, Draw!](https://quickdraw.withgoogle.com/data) dataset.
+  - Trained custom models and pretrained models on the [Quick, Draw!](https://quickdraw.withgoogle.com/data) dataset.
   - Compared results with pretrained models from OpenAI and Meta.

 - 🗣️ **Speech-to-Command Interface**: